OlivierLaflamme/OlivierLaflamme/README.md

 I'm a passionate Cyber Security Analyst @GoSecure.
 I love CTF's, HackTheBox, and most puzzle games!
 I know nothing about reverse engineering and binary exploit, but I know how to get flags.
 I specialize in mind-reading and guessing flags.
 I primarily solve challenges ranging from pwn to crypto, from crypto to bruteforce, from butefore to guessing, from guessing to ESP…

-- 🔭 I’m currently working on CRTO
+- 🔭 I’m currently working on gold farming / botting
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Perform my first Red-Team engagment